msrinivaskgp/CTRF-ICPR24/README.md

 ## Usage

 These datasets are split into 80% training and 20% testing.
-You can use them to evaluate and benchmark machine learning models.
+You can use them to evaluate and benchmark the proposed models.

 ### sample output